 Application Assistance for Senior Vets

-Many senior living centers don’t offer help with Aid & Assistance, especially to vets who may be experiencing homelessness.
+Many senior living centers DO NOT offer help with Aid & Assistance, especially to vets who may be experiencing homelessness or financial duress.

-In order to apply for your benefits, you have to be currently living in a retirement community or have a permanent address.
-You also have to have a little bit of savings built up to stay in a senior home while the paperwork is being processed.
+In order to apply for your benefits, you have to be A.) currently living in a retirement community or B.) have a permanent address.
+You need to have a little bit of savings built up to stay in a senior home while the paperwork is being processed.